 How to Identify a Single-Family with ADU vs. Two-Family Property

 ADU stands for accessory dwelling unit.
 An ADU is an additional living area located on the property of a primary single-family residence.
-The ancillary unit may be created within, added to, or detached from the primary structure.

 Per Fannie Mae, the ADU must provide for living, sleeping, cooking, and bathroom facilities and must be on the same parcel as the primary one-unit dwelling.
 An ADU typically does not have its own postal address or utilities meter.